texti/texti.github.io/WIKIPEDIA.md

 as often as you like (when generated references will get auto-numbered).

-Or use the refrence form or reference short form:
+Or use the refrence form or reference short form or use "classic" daggers (`† ‡`):

 ``` text